 The programme comprises compulsory modules and, at parts 4, 5 and 6, there are also Film options, which provide choice.
-At all three parts you may, if you wish, take up to two modules from a list of free electives and curriculum innovation modules (in place of Film options) enabling you to customise your programme by, for example, acquiring a foreign language.
+At all three parts you may, if you wish, take up to two modules from a list of free electives and curriculum innovation modules (in place of programme-specific options) enabling you to customise your programme.
 (Free electives and curriculum innovation modules are modules offered by another discipline or subject which you take with the approval of that subject.)